tipikae/DA-JAVA-P5-safetynetalerts/README.md

 You can test the API with a tool like Postman.

 ### Monitoring
-Info, trace, metrics and more are available on `http://localhost:9001/actuator`
+Info, trace, metrics and more are available at `http://localhost:9001/actuator`.

+### API documentation
+Swagger2 provides an API documentation at `http://localhost:9000/swagger-ui/index.html`.